slashingweapon/as-perod/Autumn1146.md

 The man, overawed by the famous personages around him, mumbles his way through a backstory that amounts to “My name is Sleestack and I’m unemployed because I killed a wizard.
 Now my baroness can’t keep me because of all the attempts on my life.”
 Nobody can bear to ask the poor man why he has a lizardman name.
 It just seems too cruel so soon after he was poisoned.

 Aidan spies a suspicious barmaid, and signals Avra who then tries to get close to her without her noticing.
 The Evil Barwench draws a crossbow to try and finish off what she started, but her draw is clumsy and the weapon gets caught in her skirts.
-She flees, covered by magic (//Solid Fog//, //Expeditious Retreat//, //Illusory Wall//) out the back.
+She flees, covered by magic (*Solid Fog*, *Expeditious Retreat*, *Illusory Wall*) out the back.
 The fast people are definitely in the chase, but the slow people suck wind.
 They are helped some by Earkey successfully dispelling the fog, but this is a chase, not a fight.

 The party, plus the poisoned stranger, tries to block off her escape through an alleyway, but she is much too sly.
 She gets a final shot at Sleestack before diving right past him into the busy street and disappearing into the crowd.